COVID-19 Update: We are committed to remaining open for our clients. Please contact us now for assistance.

 People who need long-term care are not sick in the traditional sense, but they are no longer able to perform daily living activities like bathing, dressing, transferring, eating, and toileting.
 Daycare facilities, in-home care providers, nursing homes, and family members often help senior citizens with these activities.
 Long-term care insurance (LTCI) is meant to pay for the cost of these services.
 But the cost of providing this type of cater can quickly deplete an individual’s savings if there is no LTCI.
 Sadly, many senior citizens and their families are left financially destitute when they have to pay the crushing’s costs out of their own pockets when their long-term care insurance claims are denied.
 While the concept of long-term care insurance is simple, it can be extremely difficult, time-consuming, and frustrating to get claims paid.
 In your time of need and when you do not have the time and strength to fight with your insurance company, the last thing you want to hear is that your claim has been denied.

 Insurance companies will engage in tactics and won’t hesitate to interpret the policy in their favor.
-If your long-term care insurance claim is delayed or denied and you need legal representation, the attorneys at Stop Health Insurance Denials can help you or your elderly family member fight the legal battle so you get the maximum benefits from your policy.
+If your long-term care insurance claim is delayed or denied and you need legal representation, the attorneys at Stop Insurance Denials can help you or your elderly family member fight the legal battle so you get the maximum benefits from your policy.

 Social Security Disability Insurance (SSDI) is a program intended to pay monthly benefits to individuals who become disabled before they reach retirement age and are not able to engage in any gainful employment.
 Only those with total, severe, long-term disability are eligible for SSDI benefits.
 While the resources are available to help those traveling through this road to get compensated, most people are forced to deal with government agencies with huge case backlog or insurance carriers looking to protect their bottom line.
 What’s more, you only have a 60-day period to file an appeal.
-Don’t wait, contact a Stop Health Insurance Denial SSDI denial attorney who can explore every available option and fight the agencies and companies to pursue the compensation you need.
+Don’t wait, contact a Stop Insurance Denial SSDI denial attorney who can explore every available option and fight the agencies and companies to pursue the compensation you need.

 Having to go into the hospital for surgery is usually a stressful time in an individual’s life.
 There’s the potential for a long recovery period and complication and these procedures are quite costly.
-Most people have a health insurance policy that they expect to help pay for the associated costs.
+Most people have an insurance policy that they expect to help pay for the associated costs.
 But when it comes to paying for surgical procedures, many insurance companies are always prepared to put up a fight.
 They may cite different reasons for denying a claim, from questions regarding the necessity of the surgery to cost issues.
 When an insurance company denies payment because it has decided that the treatment is experimental, cosmetic, and not medically necessary, doctors and hospitals may withhold treatment.
 This is dangerous because the health of an individual denied a medically necessary surgery may suffer a severe or even fatal level.

 Whether an individual needs surgery but the insurance provider denies payment or underwent an emergency surgical operation, he or she has a right to appeal all denials of coverage.
 If you’re in such a situation, a surgery denial attorney could analyze your claim and help you with the appeals process.